 31Jacob answered Laban, “Because I was afraid, for I said, ‘Lest you should take your daughters from me by force.’

 32Anyone you find your gods with will not live.
 Before our relatives discern what is yours with me, and take it.”
-For Jacob didn’t know that Rachel had stolen them.
+For Jacob did not know that Rachel had stolen them.

-33Laban went into Jacob’s tent, into Leah’s tent and into the tent of the two female servants, but he didn’t find them.
+33Laban went into Jacob’s tent, into Leah’s tent and into the tent of the two female servants, but he did not find them.
 He went out of Leah’s tent and entered into Rachel’s tent.

 34Now Rachel had taken the teraphimb and put them in the camel’s saddlebag and sat on them.
 Laban felt about all the tent but did not find them.